StandardCyborg/StandardCyborgCocoa/README.md

 ## Repository Overview

 - **StandardCyborgFusion**<br>
-  A compiled, binary framework that performs real time 3D reconstruction using the TrueDepth camera
+  A compiled, binary framework that performs real time 3D reconstruction using the TrueDepth camera.
+Built from https://github.com/StandardCyborg/StandardCyborgSDK
-- **StandardCyborgNetworking**<br>
-  A Swift framework that connects to the platform.standardcyborg.com API
 - **StandardCyborgUI**<br>
   A Swift framework with classes for driving and visualizing scanning using StandardCyborgFusion
 - **StandardCyborgExample**<br>